Weave Code

 2. Installation:

-• Configure TESTBENCH_USER_MODEL in .env if using a custom user model.
+• Configure .env for TESTBENCH_USER_MODEL if using custom auth.

 3. Configuration: